regmeg/http-pagerank-anim/README.md

 # js_animation
-Animated browser presentation project  done in  React and Velocity.js
+Animated browser presentation project  done in  React and Velocity.js, [available on github](https://github.com/rihardsbar/js_animation)

+##Pre-reqs
+Nodejs and surrounding environment are set up and ready to install packages via npm, highly recommended: [nvm](https://github.com/creationix/nvm) to manage different versions of node.

 ##Usage
 cd into src/ and install the dependencies